Stopira: International career

 Stopira received his first call-up to the Cape Verde national team in May 2008, for a friendly with Luxembourg and a 2010 FIFA World Cup qualifier against Cameroon.
 He was an unused substitute in the first two qualifying matches, and made his competitive debut against Mauritius on 22 June of that year, replacing Nando in the dying minutes.

 On 24 May 2010, Stopira appeared in a friendly in Covilhã with Portugal – who were preparing for the FIFA World Cup in South Africa – playing the entire match as the minnows (ranked 117th) managed a 0–0 draw.
 He also won the 2009 Lusofonia Games with the under-21 team.

 Personal life

-Stopyra received his nickname in honour of former French international Yannick Stopyra.
+Stopira received his nickname in honour of former French international Yannick Stopyra.
 In December 2019, he acquired Hungarian citizenship via naturalization.